Jerusalem cricket: Names

 Several hypotheses attempt to explain the origin of the term "Jerusalem cricket".
-One suggests the term originated from a mixing of Navajo and Christian terminology, resulting from the strong connection Franciscan priests had with the Navajos in developing their dictionary and vocabulary.
+One suggests the term originated from a mixing of Navajo and Christian terminology, resulting from the influence Franciscan priests had on the Navajo language.
 Such priests may have heard the Navajos speak of a "skull insect" and took this as a reference to Calvary (also known as Skull Hill) outside Jerusalem near the place where Jesus was crucified.

 Several Navajo names refer to the insect's head: